google/model_search/CONTRIBUTING.md

-# How to Contribute //my fst change here //and second one
+# How to Contribute //my fst change here //and second one  //and the last one

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.